ClementNerma/Rave/docs/master.md

 This proxy is especially complex, so let's detail it.
 First, it takes two templates: a first one which is of the `T` type, with `T` being its second template.
 So, when we read it by giving it a value as a template, `T` is inferred and matches `DATA`'s type.

-The type of the proxy itself is a plain type.
+The type of the proxy itself is a literal type.
 Its getter, a flex, simply returns `T`.
-So, when we call this proxy with a value as a template, it returns its type as a plain value.
+So, when we call this proxy with a value as a template, it returns its type as a literal value.

 ## Additional features